 Only one TD credit card offers a complimentary DragonPass membership and six free airport lounge visits: the TD Aeroplan Visa Infinite Privilege card.

-The TD Aeroplan Visa Infinite Privilege card earns Aeroplan points and offers cardholders a variety of Air Canada benefits including priority boarding, free checked baggage, and Maple Leaf lounge access.
+The TD® Aeroplan® Visa Infinite Privilege* card offers a variety of Air Canada benefits including priority boarding, free checked baggage, and Maple Leaf lounge access.

 $599